-I am Dom Varney, an Australian photographer who lives in the Blue Mountains area of New South Wales.
-Although living in the mountains, my preferred studio is the streets of Sydney, Manila, Helsinki, Barcelona, or whatever city I might have the pleasure of exploring.
+I am a photographer from Australia.
+Although I sometimes work in a traditional photographic studio, my preferred type of studio is the streets of Sydney, Manila, Helsinki, Barcelona, or whatever city I might have the pleasure to be in.
 Being both a technician and and artist, my photographic abilities range from hard, objective, scientific documentation, to a subdued and moody urban style that includes both the real-world and the dreamy.

 Trade Certificate in Optical Mechanics (Glass Lens Maker)